ericqu/LinearRegression.jl/README.md

 Which this time show residuals scatters without an obvious pattern, potentially showing the Normal error component of the model.

 Without surprise, the "Predicted vs actual" plot now shows a linear relationship.

 ![Predicted vs actual](https://github.com/ericqu/LinearRegression.jl/raw/main/assets/asset_exe_005.svg "Predicted vs actual, model 3")

-To look to outliers of interest additional plots can be used such as: Leverage vs Rstudent (or studentized residual with the current observation deleted), as well as the Cook's Distance.
+Additional plots can be used to find outliers of interest, such as Leverage vs Rstudent (or studentized residual with the current observation deleted) and the Cook's Distance.

 ```julia
 threshold_leverage = 2 * lr.p / lr.observations